OpenFTC/OpenRC_2017-18/.github/CONTRIBUTING.md

 - If the problem wasn't triggered by a specific action, describe what you were doing before the problem happened and share more information using the guidelines below.

+### Pull requests

+1. Before you start coding a new feature, create an issue to ask if it's something that the maintainers would want to have as a part of the OpenFTC app.
+If there is an existing issue tracking a similar feature request, comment on it to say that you're going to work on it, so that we don't have duplicated efforts.

+2. Create a new branch based off the current OpenFTC-app master.
+That way, anything you can change things on your master branch without those changes getting added to the pull request.
+It also allows us to safely do squash merges.

+3. Any code you change should be marked with `// Modified for OpenFTC`, unless it is in an OpenFTC-specific file or is something that can safely be overwritten by changes to the official SDK.

+More guidelines to come in the future.

 ### Suggesting Enhancements

-FIRST volunteers are awesome.
-You all have great ideas and we want to hear them.

-Enhancements should be broadly applicable to a large majority of teams, should not force teams to change their workflow, and should provide real value to the mission of FIRST as it relates to engaging youth in engineering activities.

-Other enhancements will also likely be accepted, as long as they still do not force teams to change their workflow.
+We will at least consider any enhancement that does not force teams to change their workflow.
 Changes made in the OpenFTC SDK should allow teams to move from the official SDK to OpenFTC-app with no code changes required.

 To request a new feature, you can open an issue on this repository.
 You may want to discuss your ideas on the unofficial Discord server or the FTC forums, and they may even be added to the official SDK.
-If there's a large enough call for the feature, it's very likely to be added to the list for a future release.
+If there's a large enough call for the feature, it's very likely to be added to the list for a future release of OpenFTC.

 Don't be afraid to build out a feature yourself!
-To merge it into the OpenFTC SDK, just open a pull request and we'll discuss any modifications that need to be made.
+To merge it into the OpenFTC SDK, follow the pull request guidelines above.
+We'll help you work through the process of getting it ready for prime time.